Toad and Hen watch as costumed ticks approach the door

 2

-A licensed physician reviews your case, usually within an hour.
+A licensed nurse practitioner reviews your case against IDSA criteria, usually within an hour.
 No video call needed.

 3